Craytor/forecast/README.md

 MyWeather Forecast
 ==================

-MyWeather Forecast was created by, and is maintained by [Tyler Youschak](https://tjyouschak.me).
-Forecast uses [Forecast.io](http://forcast.io)'s weather API, so a free API key will be required.
-I've chosen Forecast.io due to the really inexpensive API, which you get 1,000 free calls a day, and if you go over that 10,000 calls, it's one-center per 10,000 calls.
+MyWeather Forecast was created by, and is maintained by [Tyler Youschak](http://tjyouschak.me).
+MyWeather Forecast uses [Forecast.io](https://developer.forecast.io/)'s weather API, so a free API key will be required.
+I've chosen Forecast.io due to the really inexpensive API, which supplies you with 1,000 free calls per day.
+If you go over 1,000 calls, it's only one-cent per 10,000 calls.

 ## Installation